Cretaceous–Paleogene extinction event: Evidence for impact

 In 1980, a team of researchers consisting of Nobel Prize-winning physicist Luis Alvarez, his son, geologist Walter Alvarez, and chemists Frank Asaro and Helen Michel discovered that sedimentary layers found all over the world at the Cretaceous–Paleogene boundary contain a concentration of iridium many times greater than normal (30, 160, and 20 times in three sections originally studied).
 Iridium is extremely rare in Earth's crust because it is a siderophile element which mostly sank along with iron into Earth's core during planetary differentiation.
-As iridium remains more abundant in most asteroids and comets, the Alvarez team suggested that an asteroid struck the Earth at the time of the K–Pg boundary.
-There were earlier speculations on the possibility of an impact event, but this was the first hard evidence.
+Instead, iridium is more common in comets and asteroids.
+Because of this, the Alvarez team suggested that an asteroid struck the Earth at the time of the K–Pg boundary.

+There were earlier speculations on the possibility of an impact event, but this was the first hard evidence, and since then, studies have continued to demonstrate elevated iridium levels in association with the K-Pg boundary.
 This hypothesis was viewed as radical when first proposed, but additional evidence soon emerged.
 The boundary clay was found to be full of minute spherules of rock, crystallized from droplets of molten rock formed by the impact.
 Shocked quartz and other minerals were also identified in the K–Pg boundary.
-The identification of giant tsunami beds along the Gulf Coast and the Caribbean provided more evidence, and suggested that the impact may have occurred nearby—as did the discovery that the K–Pg boundary became thicker in the southern United States, with meter-thick beds of debris occurring in northern New Mexico.
+The identification of giant tsunami beds along the Gulf Coast and the Caribbean provided more evidence, and suggested that the impact might have occurred nearby, as did the discovery that the K–Pg boundary became thicker in the southern United States, with meter-thick beds of debris occurring in northern New Mexico.
+A K-Pg boundary "cocktail" of microfossils, lithic fragments, and impact-derived material deposited by gigantic sediment gravity flows was discovered in the Caribbean that served to demarcate the impact.

 Further research identified the giant Chicxulub crater, buried under Chicxulub on the coast of Yucatán, as the source of the K–Pg boundary clay.
 Identified in 1990 based on work by geophysicist Glen Penfield in 1978, the crater is oval, with an average diameter of roughly 180 km, about the size calculated by the Alvarez team.
+In March 2010, an international panel of 41 scientists reviewed 20 years of scientific literature and endorsed the asteroid hypothesis, specifically the Chicxulub impact, as the cause of the extinction, ruling out other theories such as massive volcanism.
+They had determined that a 10 to 15 km asteroid hurtled into Earth at Chicxulub on Mexico's Yucatán Peninsula.